be-ns/event_fraud/README.md

 Initial data was grouped into four subcategories which were then munged and transformed by each party using EDA.
 After building a simple Machine Learning model, the top 3 features from each model were passed along to the main [script](github.com/be-ns/event_fraud/collect_data.py), which compiles all top features into a single DF.

-Initial modeling was done with GridSearched Gradient Boosting and Logistic Regression.
+Initial modeling was done with Gradient Boosting and Logistic Regression.
 Gradient Boosting for model accuracy and Logistic Regression for beta analysis.

 Our web app allows a user to input the cost/benefit for fraud (benefit to catching fraudulent events, cost of investigating an event that is not fraudulent) and outputs a profit curve with an ideal threshold for risk that maximized the profit.
 The results were found using our [Gradient Boosted model](github.com/be-ns/gradient_boosting.py).
 [F1 score](https://chrisalbon.com/machine-learning/precision_recall_and_F1_scores.html) and Accuracy are given for the model for predicted outputs, not for the user-inputted parameters.